emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 11. If N fails replay protection, return an error and abort
 12. Return P

 The comparison of tag and expected_tag in step 9 MUST be performed in constant time to prevent information leakage about the position of the first mismatched byte.
-For a given key, a plaintext MUST NOT be returned unless it is certain that a plaintext has not been returned for the same nonce.
+For a given key, a plaintext MUST NOT be returned unless it is certain that no plaintext has previously been returned for the same nonce.
 Replay protection MAY be performed either before step 1 or during step 11.
 Protocols with nonce-hiding mechanisms {{Bellare19}}, such as QUIC {{RFC9001}}, implement replay protection after decryption to mitigate timing side-channel attacks.
 If tag validation or replay protection fails, intermediate values such as H, H<sub>2</sub>, M, Z, P, X, full_tag, and expected_tag MUST be destroyed (zeroized).

 ## Encoding (ct, tag) Tuples